-Behind the ear is a great placement idea for a small, minimal tattoo.
+Behind the ear is a great placement idea for a small, simple tattoo.
 It makes a major impact regardless of the design’s simplicity but can also easily be hidden when desired.

 For a truly minimal tattoo, choose a design that looks good in its simplest parts.
-This finger tattoo of Saturn contains only two elements yet fully gets the design across.
+This finger tattoo of Saturn contains only two elements, yet it fully gets the design across.

 Though outline-only tattoos make for good minimal designs, you can opt for the inverse instead to achieve the same effect.
 These birds are filled in, but they still feel minimal, thanks to the lack of detail.

-The wrist is a great placement choice for small, minimal tattoos because the design will make a statement no matter what!
+The wrist is a great placement choice for small, simple tattoos because the design will make a statement no matter what.
 The wrist has the stereotype of being a dainty, delicate part of the body, but getting inked in that area contrasts with that idea.

 For a unique take on the minimal design, go for a tattoo that appears to be created from one single line.
 While the line itself isn’t thin, the tattoo achieves the small feeling from its seeming connectedness.